magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_in-the-dead-of-night.md

 ‘Oh, let it die.
 One is born to this life only to die, anyway.’

-As soon as the sun sank the night told me to get inside my I didn’t want to do any walking meditation, I only wanted to get into my net.
+As soon as the sun sank the night told me to get inside my *glot.* I didn’t want to do any walking meditation, I only wanted to get into my net.
 Whenever I tried to walk towards the grave it was as if something was pulling me back from behind, to stop me from walking.
 It was as if my feelings of fear and courage were having a tug-of-war with me.
 But I did it.
 This is the way you must train yourself.

 When it was dark I got into my mosquito net.
 It felt as if I had a seven-tiered wall all around me.
 Seeing my trusty alms bowl there beside